 The History of Viking

-The Viking refrigeration plant was totally renovated in 2000 and produces Viking built-in refrigerators, freezers, wine storage units and an entire line of outdoor refrigeration products.
-Viking was acquired by the range manufacture Middleby in February of 2013.
+The Viking refrigeration plant was totally renovated in 2000 and produces Viking built-in refrigerators, freezers, wine storage units, and an entire line of outdoor refrigeration products.
+Viking was acquired by Middleby, a commercial range manufacturer, in February of 2013.

-Sub-Zero’s air filtration system has an air scrubber which scrubs the gasses off food, keeping food fresher for a longer period of time.
-It also eliminates cross contamination from spoiling foods.
+Sub-Zero’s air filtration system has an air scrubber, which scrubs the gasses off food, keeping food fresher for a longer period of time.
+It also eliminates cross-contamination preventing foods spoiling.

 Crispers / Seals

 Both have electronic controls to maintain temperature.
-Sub-Zero maintains temperature within 3 degrees, while Viking claims temperature control within 1 degree.
+Sub-Zero maintains the temperature of 2 degrees, while Viking claims temperature control within 1 degree.

 Compressor / Warranty

 Sub-Zero uses a two-compressor system, whereas Viking utilizes one compressor.
 Both Sub-Zero and Viking offer excellent warranties.
-Sub-Zero is 2 full years and up to 12 years on the compressor and Viking is 3 years full.
+Sub-Zero provides 2 years and up to 12 years on the compressor.
+Viking offers 3 years.

-While Viking is improved over previous models, from a technological standpoint, Sub-Zero still has the clear edge.
-Two compressors means the air stays chambered in the proper area.
-Thus the moist air stays in the refrigerator and doesn’t mix with the drier air of the freezer.
-The tastes don't crossover (ice cream tasting like fish).
-I also like the vacuum seal of the Sub-Zero which keeps air from infiltrating the refrigerator, keeping food fresher for a longer period of time.
+Hence, the moist air stays in the refrigerator and doesn’t mix with the drier air of the freezer.
+What this means is that the tastes don't mix.
+(You don't want ice cream tasting like fish, for example).
+The vacuum seal of the Sub-Zero keeps air from infiltrating the refrigerator.
+For this reason, food stays fresher for a longer period of time.

 Middleby now owns Viking.
-I originally was excited about the new Viking, but the service issues are perplexing especially on a brand so reliant on their name recognition.
-We are lucky with 23 techs on staff, because the Viking service rate is now over 60% in the first year.
-Technology aside, the product does not work as it should.
+I originally was excited about the new Viking, but the service issues are perplexing, especially on a brand so reliant on their name recognition.